kpietraszko/schemind/README.md

 ```
 *I'm using JSON as an example here, but schemind is essentially protocol-agnostic.
 I use it with MessagePack.*

-If you desperately need to make this message more compact, you could alternatively serialize it as such:
+If you desperately need to make this message more compact, you could alternatively serialize it like so:
 ```json
 [
   1,